MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/billing.md

 ## Overview

-You can select pay-as-you-go billing through Microsoft Azure when installing a Standard or Enterprise edition.
+You can select pay-as-you-go billing through Microsoft Azure to install a Standard or Enterprise edition without supplying a pre-purchased Product key.
 This option requires that you have an active Azure subscription.
-Once your SQL Server instance is connected to Azure and the Azure extesnsion for SQL Server is installed on the hosting server, the SQL Server isntance(s) will be registered with Azure Resource Manager (ARM) as a `SQL Server - Azure Arc` resource.
+Once your SQL Server instance is connected to Azure and the Azure extesnsion for SQL Server is installed on the hosting server, the SQL Server isntance(s) will be registered with Azure Resource Manager (ARM) as a `SQL Server - Azure Arc` resource(s).

 The billing granualarity is one hour and the charges are calculated based on the SQL Server edition and the maximum size of the host at any time during that hour.
 The size of the host is measured in physical cores if the SQL Server instance is installed on a physical machine, or in virtual cores if it is installed on a virtual machine.

-If multiple instances of SQL Server are installed on the same OS, only one instance requires to be licensed for the full size of the host, subject to minimum core size.
-See [SQL Server licensing guide](https://www.microsoft.com/licensing/docs/view/SQL-Server).
-The billing logic picks that instance using the following principles:
+When multiple instances of SQL Server are installed on the same OS, only one instance requires to be licensed for the full size of the host, subject to minimum core size.
+See [SQL Server licensing guide](https://www.microsoft.com/licensing/docs/view/SQL-Server) for details.
+The billing logic that picks the instance to be licesed, it uses the following principles:

-1. The instance with the highest edition of all instances installed on the same OS determines the license cost.
+1. The instance with the highest edition of all instances installed on the same OS determines the required license.
-1. If two instances are installed with same edition but one instance is configured to use pay-as-you-go billing and the other is pre-paid, i.e. is installed using a Product key, pay-as-you-go instance is ignored to minimize the customer cost.
+1. If two instances are installed with same edition but one instance is configured to use pay-as-you-go billing and the other is installed using a Product key, i.e. is pre-paid, pay-as-you-go instance is ignored to minimize the customer cost.

 The pay-as-you-go billing requires that the following conditions are met: